-To participate in our graduate programs, students must have a bachelor's degree earned from a regionally accredited U.S. institution or an equivalent degree from a nationally accredited college or university outside the U.S. Degree equivalencies must be determined by a qualified agency and submitted as part of the application process.
+To participate in our graduate programs, students must have a bachelor's degree earned from a regionally accredited U.S. institution or an equivalent degree from a nationally accredited college or university outside the U.S. Documents and diplomas from non-U.S. institutions must be evaluated by an authorized agency such as World Education Services (WES) or Educational Credential Evaluators (ECE) as part of the application process.

-Language proficiency exams are not required of those students who have earned a degree from a foreign university where the primary language of instruction is English, or from a college or university in the U.S. Immigration laws require international students with student visas to engage in full-time study (nine credits) each semester and to make satisfactory progress toward a degree.
+English proficiency exams are not required of those applicants who have earned a degree from an overseas university where the primary language of instruction is English, or from a college or university in the United States.
+Immigration laws require international students with a student visa to maintain full-time study (nine credits) each semester and to make satisfactory progress toward their degree.

 How to Apply

 Submit the following materials to the Office of Graduate Studies and Continuing Education at least six months prior to the proposed start of study: